Azure/LAMP/CONTRIBUTE.md

 ## How the project is managed

 This project welcomes contributions and suggestions.
-Our goal is to work on Azure specific tooling for deploying and managing the open source [Moodle](http://moodle.org) learning management system on Azure.
-We do not work on Moodle itself here, instead we work upstream as appropriate.
+Our goal is to work on Azure specific tooling for deploying and managing PHP (LAMP) applications on Azure.

 The short version of how to contribute to this project is "just do it".
 Where "it" can be defined as any valuable contribution (and to be